Synthetixio/SIPs/content/sccp/sccp-269.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The main reason is to lean against the economic arbitrage that results from  chainlink having a high threshold for which a price updates are pushed, of 20 to 30 bp vis-a-vis the low fee being charged of 5 bp.
+The main reason is to lean against the economic arbitrage that results from  chainlink having a high threshold for which price updates are pushed, around 20 to 30 bp, relative to the low fee being charged of 5 bp.

 ## Copyright